 - The most popular is by a day tour with a company that will take you out to three islands and snorkeling among the reefs.
 It is usually an all-day excursion with 20 or 30 other people, lunch is included, and can be somewhat rushed as you fit everything in.
 These seem to run around $100 per person.

 - Our favorite option is the Catamaran Cruise with Snorkel & Lunch.
 Even though it doesn’t dock at any of the islands, the reviews are amazing and the snorkeling looks divine!

 - You can also charter private boats.
 This is a great option if you are traveling with a larger group or if money isn’t a concern for you.
 Compared to chartering boats elsewhere, these are relatively inexpensive and cost anywhere as low as $600 for a boat of up to 10 people.
 This option will allow you to go at your own pace and select all your own destinations.

 - We honestly thought about this and loved the service and options provided by this Private Boat Tour.

-- This was the option we went with as there were so many tours not operating in early 2021.
-We were so happy with our decision because we were able to relax for the day instead of hopping island to island.
+- This was the option we went with as there were still quite a few tours not operating in early 2021.
+We were happy with our decision because we were able to relax for the day instead of hopping island to island.
 The water was clear and blue and we had a great day bed overlooking the beach.
-We booked our day with Bora Bora Beach Club and although it didn’t live up to the standards from Blue Apple Beach Club it was still a great day and perfect way for us to see the Rosario Islands.
+We booked our day with Bora Bora Beach Club and although it didn’t live up to the standards of Blue Apple Beach Club it was still a great day and a perfect way for us to see the Rosario Islands.